pingcap/blog/top-car-trading-platform-chooses-scale-out-database-as-mysql-alternative.md

 <div class="caption-center">Our future plans with TiDB</div>

-The above plans won’t be brought to reality if it hadn’t been for TiDB.
+The above plans won't be brought to reality if it hadn't been for TiDB.
 With TiDB as one of the core components in our architecture, we will build a powerful system to support our business in the long run.